Zumik3/fl_app/README.md

 # fl_app

-API, that helps to maintain picture DB.
+API, that helps to maintain a picture DB.